Department of Fish & Wildlife

 Areas of Conservation Emphasis (ACE-II)

-Areas of Conservation Emphasis (ACE-II) is a Department of Fish and Wildlife project that was begun in 2009 to provide data to help guide and inform conservation priorities in California.
+Areas of Conservation Emphasis (ACE-II) is a Department of Fish and Wildlife project that was started in 2009 to provide data to help guide and inform conservation priorities in California.

 The purpose of ACE-II is to: